 Transcripts and letters of recommendation

-You must upload unofficial copies of transcripts through Minerva.
+You must upload unofficial copies of transcripts through uApply.
 In the case of transcripts that are in a language other than English or French, you must also upload an English or French translation provided by the institution issuing the transcript or by a certified translator as well.
 If the transcript does not indicate that a degree has been conferred, a copy of the degree certificate (diploma) will also have to be uploaded.
 For more detailed instructions, please read the information found here: Submitting your documents.

 Application Review & Decision